tududes/btt-sn19-miner-axon-update/README.md

 The script will:
 1. Find all `.env` files in your nineteen repo directory
 2. Load wallet and hotkey information for each miner
-3. Check the current IP:PORT registration on the chain
+3. Check the current IP:PORT registration on the chain using Fiber
 4. Update the IP:PORT if it differs from your current external IP (using the NODE_PORT from your env file)
-5. The script uses the Fiber API directly to update the IP on the chain without relying on external commands
-6. Provide a summary of total hotkeys processed and updated
+5. Provide a summary of total hotkeys processed and updated

+### Technical details
+- The script uses only the Fiber API (no bittensor package) to avoid dependency conflicts
+- Only essential data is retrieved from the metagraph (UID, AXON_IP, HOTKEY) for efficiency
+- IP addresses are properly handled, including conversion from integer format
+- Improved error handling and reporting throughout the process
+- Test mode allows easy verification of connectivity and data retrieval

 ### Troubleshooting